swfans/syndre/README.md

 An executable and some, but not all, neccessary data files are provided with this port.
 This means that some of game data are not included.
-To install the **SyndicateRE**, you will need to have the original data from either *Syndicate Plus CD*, or digital distribution.
+To install the **SyndicatFX**, you will need to have the original data from either *Syndicate Plus CD*, or digital distribution.

 ## Community

-If you wish to discuss the **SyndicateRE** or if you have any problems, you may post to [discussion page of the project repo](https://github.com/swfans/syndre/discussions) or join [Syndicate discord channel](https://discord.gg/cnHmWqe49t).
+If you wish to discuss the **SyndicatFX** or if you have any problems, you may post to [discussion page of the project repo](https://github.com/swfans/syndicatfx/discussions) or join [Syndicate discord channel](https://discord.gg/cnHmWqe49t).

 ## Installation

-To install **SyndicateRE**, you will need either the original *Syndicate Plus PC CD*, or a *Synd Plus CD image* from digital distribution of the game.
+To install **SyndicatFX**, you will need either the original *Syndicate Plus PC CD*, or a *Synd Plus CD image* from digital distribution of the game.
 There were several physical versions released.
 It is uncertain whether this port will work with all releases, so choose the most popular,